basp-group/RI-measurement-operator/Readme.md

 >P.-A. Thouvenin, A. Dabbech, M. Jiang, J.-P. Thiran, A. Jackson, Y. Wiaux, [Parallel faceted imaging in radio interferometry via proximal splitting (Faceted HyperSARA): II.
 Real data proof-of-concept and code](https://academic.oup.com/mnras/article/521/1/20/6823713?searchresult=1), *MNRAS*, 521(1), 20–34, 2023.

+A detailed **MATLAB tutorial** on how to generate the measurement operator from a Fourier sampling pattern, and simulate measurements from a ground-truth image is available in **.mlx** format.

 A rudimentary Python implementation of the measurement operator is available in the branch `python`.

 **Contributors**: by alphabetical order, A. Dabbech, M. Jiang, A. Onose, P.-A. Thouvenin.